 Irving and University of Dallas police responded to reports of three rounds of gunshots at approximately 8:15 p.m. on Thursday, Oct.
-1. The shots, which were fired from the driver’s window of an SUV, were fired in the proximity of a UD student on East Northgate Drive.
+1. The shots, which were fired from the driver’s window of a black or dark grey SUV, were fired in the proximity of a UD student on East Northgate Drive.
 There were no reports of injury or damage associated with the event.

 Irving Police closed the case without any suspects, according to a police report released on Oct.
 7.